sldenazis/n5-challenge/docker/README.md

 # Hello docker image

 This is a docker image based on nginxdemos/hello:plain-text.
-It's modified to return a differente message depending on the environment variable ENVIRONMENT.
+It's modified to return a differente message depending on the environment variables ENVIRONMENT and N5SECRET.

 ## Kubernetes notes